-- The words “How Accessibility Helps SEO” are styled as an H2 heading.
+- The words “How Accessibility Helps SEO” near the top are styled as an H2 heading.

-- The words “Proper Use of Heading Tags” are styled as an H3.
+- The words “Proper Use of Heading Tags” above are styled as an H3.

 It’s a common mistake to choose heading styles based on your desired appearance for content.
 You should actually choose them to indicate structure and importance of content.
-Think of it like the outline for a document:
+Think of it the same way you would approach a document outline: